madchap/pres/PITCHME.md

 # Automate security into your CI/CD

 * i.e. Static analysis (i.e. sonarqube + OWASP plugin)
-* NetFlow your firewalls and see if your zones are still as trusted as it should

----
-# Experiment
 * Capture the Flag
 * Read/Blue teams
   * (Not talking about NERFs battles here)